 É melhor prevenir do que remediar.
 Better preventing than fixing.

-Creating a training course can be tricky project, especially when it centers on community organizing.
-There are plenty of different theories about what makes a good community organizer, but not as many about how those people learn those skills.
-The goal of this project is to create a curriculum and teaching manual for a grassroots training course in community organizers, aimed at helping Rio de Janeiro’s favela leaders be more effective in taking control of their communities into their own hands.
+Creating a training course can be a tricky project, especially when it centers on community organizing.
+There are numerous theories about what makes a good community organizer, but not as many about how those people learn those skills.
+The goal of this project is to create a proposed curriculum and course structure for a grassroots training course in community organizing, aimed at helping Rio de Janeiro’s favela leaders be more effective at taking the control of their communities into their own hands.

-In order to do that, a wide amount of scholarly research has been done.
+In order to do that, a large amount of scholarly research has been done.
 What is the current understanding of community organizing in Brazilian literature?
 How is community organizing taught?
 What qualities make a good community organizer?
 What are signs that a community is well organized?
 What steps can a poorly organized community make to improve?
 These questions were addressed through both academic research and discovering similar types of courses in other countries.

 Based on the research, this literature review will be broken up into two sections: course content and teaching styles.
 These emerged as the two most important themes in the literature and both need to be discussed in terms of creating a training course.